HAMNET-Access-Protocol/manual.hnap.de/docs/advanced_config.md

 cannot get sync.

+!!!
+Note
-**NOTE:** in the first minutes after the pluto started, the frequency offset varies by somtimes multiple Khz.
+    In the first minutes after the Pluto started, the frequency offset varies by sometimes multiple kHz.
 Let the Pluto run and heat up for some minutes, if you cannot find a constant offset.
 The offset will settle after a while.